 Why do I Believe What I Believe

 If you are seeking spiritual truth, what you believe does not matter.
 Your beliefs change nothing.
-To seek the truth, you need to cultivate a beginner attitude.
+To seek the truth, you need to cultivate a beginner’s attitude.
 Then apply processes to develop your awareness.

 Seeking spiritual truth isn’t about pretending in an invisible friend.
-The path of spirituality is about investigating your spirit, your consciousness.
+The path of spirituality is about investigating your spirit and your consciousness.
 We call this spiritual exploration.
 It has nothing to do with belief.
 You use methods for expanding awareness—some of these open doors to higher states of consciousness.
 Using a process does not require faith.
 They work if you follow the procedure correctly.